-- Choose your colors: Do you have specific colors you use for your brand?
-If yes, you’ll need the HEX codes.
+- Choose your colors: Do you have specific colors you want to use for your website?
+If yes, you’ll need their HEX codes.
 A HEX code looks something like this: #34cbe2.
-You’ll only want to use 2 – 3 colors at most to keep your site looking clean and professional.
-Choose a color for you main text, link color and special heading/accent color.
-Need help figuring out your HEX codes?
-Go here, click on the color family you’re looking for and scroll thru the plethora of shades to find the colors you use.
+You’ll only want to use 2-3 colors at most to keep your site looking clean and professional.
+Choose a color for your main text, a link color and a special heading/accent color.
+Need help figuring what colors to use for your website?
+Go here, click on the color family you’re looking for, and scroll through the plethora of shades to find the colors you like.
 If you don’t yet have a brand palette, check out our Pinterest board to get inspiration.
 In need of brand development?
 We can help!

-Just like colors, you only need 2 or 3 fonts at most.
+Just like colors, you only need 2 or 3 fonts.
 One for your main copy, a headline font and possibly (though not necessary) an accent font for a special area like a button.
 Need a little font inspiration?
 Visit our Pinterest board.

-- Find your images: This includes your logo, photos of employees, product images, special graphics, etc. All of your images should be high resolution and of professional quality.
+- Gather your images: This includes your logo, photos of employees, product images, special graphics, etc. All of your images should be high resolution and of professional quality.
 Only use images that you’ve purchased (and that you can use commercially) or have taken yourself.
 NEVER use images without permission or without the proper license.
-That’s a big no-no. Your images and graphics can be in either jpg or png formats.
+That’s a big no-no. Your images and graphics can be in either .jpg or .png formats.
 If you have vector files for graphics (like your logo) those are best (these file names end in .ai or .eps).
-You can see some of our favorite places to find images here.
+You can see some of our favorite places to find images here and here.

 - Create your web copy: Think about ALL of the pages of your future website.
-Home, About, Services, FAQ’s, Contact page, Terms and Conditions…all of them.
+Home, About, Services, FAQs, Contact page, Terms and Conditions…all of them.
 Every.
 Single.
 Page.
 PLUS your blog posts.
 Get it all organized and edited.
 If you need help writing, you might want to hire a professional like: Courtney Johnston or Nikki Elledge Brown.
 Get our list of other fave experts here.

 - Ecommerce shop?
-If yes, start gathering all of your product descriptions, images, pricing, shipping details, sales tax rates, sizes, and any other pertinent info together into a spreadsheet to make it easy to upload/move to your new site.
+If yes, start gathering all of your product descriptions, images, pricing, shipping details, sales tax rates, sizes, and any other pertinent information together into a spreadsheet to make it easy to upload/move to your new site.

-- Set up a MailChimp account: If you have (or plan to have) an email newsletter (we highly suggest you do), this is the company we work with and recommend.
-You can set up a free MailChimp account (nice, huh?) for up to 2,000 subscribers!
+- Set up a MailChimp account: If you have (or plan to have) an email newsletter (we highly suggest you do), MailChimp is the company we use and recommend.
+You can set up a free MailChimp account (nice, huh?) for up to 2,000 subscribers.

 - Create an opt-in freebie: You know, the thing you give away for free when someone signs up for your email list.
-These are usually pretty pdfs but you can also give away coupons or something else nice.
+These are usually pretty PDFs, but you can also give away coupons or something else useful.
 Something that is of value to your visitor.
 See why it’s smart to collect email addresses from your website (including GDPR things to think about).
-Create the copy you’ll need for your freebie, gather any images, and decide on what you want to give away (tips, steps, chapter 1 of your new course, a how-to, etc.)
+Create the copy you’ll need for your freebie, gather any images, and decide what you want to give away (tips, steps, chapter one of your new course, a how-to, etc.)

 - Collect testimonials: Reach out to your clients (if you haven’t already) and ask them if they would kindly provide you with a testimonial.
-How did they like working with you, how your thing help them, etc. Don’t forget to ask for a photo of them as well.
-(Faces add credibility.)
+How did they like working with you, how did your product or service help them, etc. Don’t forget to ask for a photo of them as well (faces add credibility).

 - Will you need any forms?
-A contact me form, a form to collect other information (like a testimonial), survey, etc. What questions do you need to ask on each form?
+A contact form, a form to collect other information (like a testimonial or application), a survey, etc. What questions do you need to ask on each form?

-- Downloads: Will you need clients to download docs or forms to bring with them when they visit you (like a form you take to a first doctor’s visit), etc.?
+- Downloads: Will you need clients to download documents or forms to bring with them when they visit you (like a form you take to a first doctor’s visit)?
 Collect and organize these documents.
 If they aren’t in PDF form, now’s the time to do that.

 - Things no one thinks about:

 - Do you want a sidebar?
 If yes, what do you want in your sidebar.
-A mini opt-in form?
+An opt-in form?
 A way to search for content?
 Affiliate links?
 A Pinterest feed?

 - Where do you want your opt-in signup(s) to be?
 Homepage, all pages, sidebar, footer only, etc.

 - What do you want in your footer?
-Your Facebook feed, special links to member-only pages, association logos, etc.?
+Your Facebook feed, special links to members-only pages, association logos, etc.?